rTreutlein/semantic_parsing/corpusgenerator/corpus_bootstrapping.md

 This document outlines the process of bootstrapping our corpus using everyday examples and common sense reasoning.
 The goal is to create a self-consistent and expandable knowledge base using Large Language Models (LLMs), focusing on simple, shorter sentences that capture everyday knowledge.

-## Seed Sentences
+## Seed Rules

-We start with a small set of seed sentences that serve as the foundation for our corpus.
-These sentences should be:
+We start with a small set of seed rules that serve as the foundation for our corpus.
+These rules should be:

 1. Simple and related to everyday life
-2. Capturing common sense knowledge
+2. Capturing common sense knowledge or logical relationships
-3. Diverse in structure to allow for natural language variation
+3. Expressed as clear, factual statements that can be translated into predicate logic

-Example seed sentences:
+Example seed rule:
-- "Apples grow on trees."
-- "Water boils at 100 degrees Celsius."
-- "Dogs bark to communicate."
+- "If a plant receives sunlight, it grows."

 ## Bootstrapping Steps

-1. **Seed Sentence Expansion**
+1. **Seed Rule Expansion**
-   - For each seed sentence, use the LLM to generate 2-3 related facts or rephrased versions.
+   - For each seed rule, use the LLM to generate 1-3 related rules for each relationship type.
-   - Keep sentences short and simple, focusing on everyday knowledge.
+   - Keep rules simple and focused on logical relationships that can be translated into predicate logic.

-2. **Cross-Referencing**
-   - Use the LLM to identify potential connections between different sentences.
-   - Generate new sentences that bridge related concepts.

-3. **Consistency Check**
-   - Run all generated content through the LLM to check for logical consistency.
-   - Resolve any contradictions or ambiguities.

-4. **Knowledge Graph Creation**
+2. **Knowledge Graph Creation**
-   - Create a simple knowledge graph where each node is a sentence from the corpus.
+   - Create a knowledge graph where each node is a rule from the corpus.
-   - Edges represent relationships or connections between sentences.
+   - Edges represent relationships between rules.
    - Use the following edge types:
      a.
-Rephrases: Restates the sentence in a different way
+Specializes: Provides a more specific version of the rule
      b.
-Explains: Provides further explanation for a part of the sentence
+Generalizes: Presents a more general version of the rule
      c.
-Implies: Presents a more general scenario implied by the sentence
+Complements: Adds complementary information to the rule
      d.
-Contrasts: Shows a difference or opposite
+Negates: Presents an opposing or contradictory rule
      e.
-Compares: Highlights similarities with another concept
-     f.
-Rephrase: Restates the sentence using different words while maintaining the same meaning
+Rephrase: Restates the rule using different words while maintaining the same meaning

-5. **Iterative Expansion**
+3. **Iterative Expansion**
-   - Select sentences from the knowledge graph for further expansion or rephrasing.
+   - Select rules from the knowledge graph for further expansion.
-   - For each selected sentence, generate 1-2 new sentences for each applicable edge type.
+   - For each selected rule, generate new rules using the expand_rule method.
-   - Repeat steps 1-4 for these new focus areas.
+   - Add new rules to the knowledge graph with appropriate relationships.

+4. **Consistency Check**
+   - Ensure that generated rules maintain logical consistency within the knowledge graph.
+   - Resolve any contradictions or ambiguities.

-6. **Validation**
+5. **Validation**
    - Periodically validate the entire corpus for internal consistency.
-   - Use common sense reasoning to verify the accuracy of statements.
+   - Verify that rules can be translated into predicate logic.
    - Check that edge relationships are correctly applied and meaningful.

 ## LLM Prompting Strategies

-- Use clear, specific prompts that encourage simple, factual responses.
+- Use clear, specific prompts that encourage simple, factual rules.
-- Include instructions for maintaining consistency with existing information.
+- Include instructions for maintaining consistency with existing rules.
-- Encourage variation in sentence structure and phrasing.
+- Encourage the generation of rules that can be easily translated into predicate logic.
-- For cross-referencing (step 2):
+- For each relationship type:
   a.
-Use prompts that ask the LLM to identify concepts or keywords in the existing sentences.
+Provide clear examples of how to generate rules with that relationship.
   b.
-Ask the LLM to find connections between these concepts and other common knowledge areas.
+Ask the LLM to consider different aspects or implications of the input rule.
   c.
-Request bridging sentences that link the identified concepts to new, related ideas.
-  d.
-Encourage the LLM to consider different perspectives or contexts for the existing information.
+Encourage the LLM to generate rules that maintain logical consistency within the knowledge graph.

 ## Quality Control